Prostration of thanksgiving: Description

 Shafi'i and Hanbali jurists have stated that prostration of thanksgiving is considered in its attributes the same as the qualities of the Sujud Tilawa outside of Salah.

 If a Muslim wants to prostrate to thank God, then he faces the qibla, utters the takbeer, and performs a sujud in which he utters Tasbih and Alhamdulillah to God, then says another takbeer and raises his head.

 It was mentioned in the book Fatawa 'Alamgiri that the description of prostration of thanksgiving is identical to that of prostration of recitation, and that the Muslim utters takbeer when prostrating and does not raise his hands to the shoulders.

-If the Muslim raises himself from prostration, then he does not bear tashahhud to it or taslim according to the sayings of the jurists, except that it came in the saying about bringing the tashahhud and the taslim according to the Shafi’i jurists in the prostration of thanksgiving after raising the head from it according to three opinions, the most correct of which is that he brings brings taslim and does not bring the tashahhud.
+If the Muslim raises himself from prostration, then he does not bear tashahhud to it or taslim according to the sayings of the jurists, except that it came in the saying about bringing the tashahhud and the taslim according to the Shafi’i jurists in the prostration of thanksgiving after raising the head from it according to three opinions, the most correct of which is that he brings taslim and does not bring the tashahhud.

 And according to the Hanbalis, there is a difference in the prostration of recitation, whether he raises his hands at the first takbeer or not, and this implies that disagreement runs in something like that in the prostration of thanksgiving, and he performs the taslim and does not perform the tashahhud.